Veams/cli/docs/scaffold.md

 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

-**Veams provides one of the most flexible and efficient generator to build Frontend Web Apps, HTML5 web interfaces and Prototypes.**
+**`VEAMS` provides one of the most flexible and efficient generator to build Frontend Web Apps, HTML5 web interfaces and Prototypes.**

 1. You can use Grunt or Webpack as task runner/bundler/loader.
 1. You can create a static site with Mangony.
 1. You can create a React App with Redux, Redux-Observables, Router and more.
 1. You can build a technical HTML documentation.
 1. You can add Bootstrap, Foundation, Bourbon and Lost to your project.
-1. You can add the complete Veams stack to your project.
+1. You can add the complete `VEAMS` stack to your project.
 1. You can enable hinting and linting.
 1. You have a mock API written in NodeJS in place.